Refactor before you rewrite

 But, there is a problem, and this problem is also the reason for the company’s success, the product has been quickly iterated on, over the past 10 years, technical debt has been accrued without any intention of paying it back.
 New members of the team have come and gone, the rapid growth has meant feature after feature has been added without any concern for future maintainability.

-It's starting to show, performance problems are rife, features are taking longer and longer to add, broken window theory has crept in and the quality of the product is deteriorating with each iteration.
+This has started to become noticeable: performance issues are abundant, productivity is being affected, features are taking increasingly longer to add, the broken window theory has spread, and the quality of the product deteriorates with each iteration.

 Now the company's management is not blind to this.
 They recognise these issues.
 New members of staff have been brought on board to help fight the fires, time is being made for quick wins and most importantly of all a rewrite of the entire system has been pencilled in for some time in the future.